 If your meeting/event is located in the Annex, turn right on Monroe Avenue NE, then left at NE Second Street (3407 NE Second Street).

 MISSION STATEMENT

-Renton Technical College prepares a diverse student population for work, fulfilling the employment needs of individuals, business, and industry.
+Renton Technical College engages a diverse student population through educational opportunities for career readiness and advancement, serving the needs of individuals, the community, businesses and industry.

 DIVERSITY STATEMENT